magnuskiro/magnuskiro.github.com/terran/inception.md

 I write to promote tech.
 I write to solve tech problems.
 I write to improve my leadership.
-I write to improve DevOps, platforms and infrastructure.
+I write to learn about DevOps, platforms and infrastructure, among other things.

+## Legs to walk on?
+Sort of.
+As I was pushed towards becoming an MVP I need to blog some stuff.
+So that's what I'm doing.
+Good times.
+It's nice to write about your experiences.
+It needs to be more hands on tech/DevOps though...